michaelzg/michaelzg.github.io/_posts/2019-12-14-unified-historical-new-data-stream.md

 ```
 [GitHub Source](https://github.com/michaelzg/unified-historical-new-datastream/blob/master/src/main/scala/TweetStream.scala)

-One can query historical-only data (finite stream) or a
+One can query historical-only data (finite) or a
-combined historical and new data stream (infinite stream) depending on
+combined historical and new data stream (infinite) depending on
-if `end` timestamp is supplied.
+whether the `end` timestamp is supplied.
 Here is the first layer of implementation handling this logic.

 ```scala